The prizes:

 • No added payload is required.

-• Construction of the rocket must be complete before the time of the safety inspection.
+• Construction must be complete before the time of the safety inspection.

 The safety requirements for the inspection:

-• Propellant and pressurant tanks must be proof tested to 1.5 times the maximum operating pressure.
+• Propellant tanks must be proof tested to 1.5 times their maximum operating pressure.

-• Relief valves on tanks must be rated at 1.25 times the maximum operating pressure.
+• Propellant tanks must have relief valves rated at 1.25 times their maximum operating pressure.

-• Propellants filled and drained from the bottom of the rocket.
+• Propellants must be filled and drained near the bottom of the rocket.
 The fill and drain can be above the rocket engine.

 • Propellant tanks must have the Rocket Emergency Depressurization System (REDS), see tab on Launch Contest pull-down menu.

-• Tanks must have remote electronic pressure instrumentation for tank pressures.
+• Propellant tanks and pressurant bottle must have remote electronic pressure instrumentation for tank and bottle pressures.
 (Yes, pressure transducers and telemetry or data acquisition) (No, telescope/pressure gauges)

-• Electromechanical, pneumatic, or lift-off release of pressure umbilicals.
+• Pressure umbilicals must have electromechanical, pneumatic, or lift-off releases.
 (No rope or cable pulls)

 • Electrical ignition with key lock-out on the pad and with the same key lock-out at the main launch controller.